airwallex/payouts-web-sdk/README.md

 #### `Error`

-This event fires when the component in the page is mounted but failed to work with errors, handle these errors while occurs.
+This event fires when the component in the page is mounted but failed to work with errors.
+Handle these errors when they occur.

 ```ts
 element.on('error', () => void);